Unemployment claims in Michigan increased last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on Livingston Daily: Unemployment claims in Michigan increased last week
+This article originally appeared on Sturgis Journal: Unemployment claims in Michigan increased last week